launchdarkly/api-client-java/docs/UserSettingsApi.md

 <a name="patchExpiringUserTargetsForFlags"></a>
 # **patchExpiringUserTargetsForFlags**
-> UserTargetingExpirationOnFlagsForUser patchExpiringUserTargetsForFlags(projectKey, environmentKey, userKey, patchComment)
+> UserTargetingExpirationOnFlagsForUser patchExpiringUserTargetsForFlags(projectKey, environmentKey, userKey, semanticPatchWithComment)

 Update, add, or delete expiring user targets for a single user on all flags